knaw-huc/di-website/content/markdown/en/en_04_06_events.md

 type: page
 ---

+* Call for reviews of digital scholarly editions for the journal RIDE [https://ride.i-d-e.de/reviewers/call-for-reviews/ride-textplus-en/](https://ride.i-d-e.de/reviewers/call-for-reviews/ride-textplus-en/).
+Deadline for proposals: 17 May, 2022.

 * Call for Papers 6th Joint *SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature*.
 To be held mid-October 2022 in conjunction with COLING 2022 in Gyeongju, Republic of Korea. [https://sighum.wordpress.com/events/latech-clfl-2022/](https://sighum.wordpress.com/events/latech-clfl-2022/).
 Deadline July 11, 2022.

 * Call for papers, *Workshop on Computational Drama Analysis: Achievements and Opportunities*.
 The workshop will take place on-site at the University of Cologne on September 14-15, 2022.
 Deadline for Abstracts: May 6, 2022. [https://quadrama.github.io/blog/2022/03/14/comp-drama-analysis-workshop](https://quadrama.github.io/blog/2022/03/14/comp-drama-analysis-workshop)